Moombai/apis-rock/README.md

 ### Running this app
 - Navigate to the directory where you intend to run this application
-- Clone the repository: `git clone this-repository-name`
+- Clone the repository: `git@github.com:Moombai/apis-rock.git`
 - Install the project dependencies at the project root with: `npm install`

 ### Available commands